 The right and opinion of employee are highly valued by the Company.
 In order to maintain the two-ways communication, employee could communicate with management team or HR Dept. by open door policy or regular communication meeting.
+To respect personal privacy, the Company has allocated resources to implement a third-party anonymous reporting system.
 Therefore, there are no disputes between the employer and employee.